-Portuguese customs: I’m not talking about the cakes they bake at Christmas or the songs they sing – nothing so interesting!
-No, I’m talking about trying to get a package from back home through customs when you are traveling internationally.
+Portuguese customs: I’m not talking about their Christmas cakes or the songs they sing.
+Nothing so interesting!
+No, I’m talking about trying to get a package from back home through international customs.

 Travel Tip #1: Don’t bother having anyone send you anything.
 You’re likely to spend undue time and money replacing specific products.